1867 Romanian general election: Validation disputes

 Parliament was eventually reopened on January 15 (Old Style: January 3), with Gheorghe Enescu as de facto Assembly President.
-Ailing, the later relinquished office, and was replaced by General Nicolae Golescu (Ștefan's brother).
+Ailing, the latter relinquished office, and was replaced by General Nicolae Golescu (Ștefan's brother).
 Although his own "Red" subgroup was by then dominant in the lower house, Brătianu allowed a Moldavian Factionalist, Anastasie Fătu, to replace President Golescu by January 27.
 Senate also resumed proceedings on January 20, and, on January 24, reelected Nifon Rusailă as its Chairman.

 By then, those who had their mandates confirmed were left to assess reports demanding the invalidation of other deputies and senators.
 Some, such as Candiano-Popescu, were very soon validated and able to take their seats; although elected for Senate, Haralambie soon gave up, after revelations that he was not of the legal age to run.
 Bishop Filaret, contested for legal reasons because he had been a monk, was nevertheless also accepted by Senate.
-Kogălniceanu's ally Ion Emanuel Florescu was surprisingly removed from his seat following a vote by his lower-chamber colleagues.
+Kogălniceanu's ally Ioan Emanoil Florescu was surprisingly removed from his seat following a vote by his lower-chamber colleagues.

 Long conflicts ensued over the early opening of ballot boxes in various precincts.
 Some, including Alexandru Văsescu and Theodor Lateș, were confirmed regardless of this procedural objection.
 Another contentious case was litigated by Bolliac, who had lost Serrurie but still demanded to be recognized as a deputy, and had to be evicted from the Assembly; meanwhile, "Red" senator Anton Gugiu was confirmed by his peers in a special vote.
 According to Ghimpele, Bolliac was denied an opportunity to defend himself from the parliamentary rostrum, despite submitting thirty requests.
 Deputies voted 62 to 42 not to recognize his claim, but agreed to send in an investigative commission.

 Another controversy erupted in Tutova County, where, on February 5, virtually all elections were still undecided.
 The "White" candidate for First College, Manolache Costache Epureanu, asked to be recognized as the winner, but the "Red" majority called fraud, and the seat was left vacant.
 His ouster was welcomed by Ghimpele as a defeat for the philosemitic camp, with Epureanu mockingly referred to as a "great rabbi of Moldavia".
 A related issue was that of Factionalist Scarlat Vârnav: elected as a Fourth-College deputy, he had died in suspicious circumstances—allegedly poisoned by his Jewish adversaries.
 While a toxicological investigation was undertaken in Bucharest, at Bârlad the matter sparked riots, attributed by "Reds" to a Jewish provocation.